tum-vision/hierahyp/README.md

 # Flattening the Parent Bias: Hierarchical Semantic Segmentation in the Poincaré Ball, CVPR 2024

 Welcome to the official page of the paper [Flattening the Parent Bias: Hierarchical Semantic Segmentation in the Poincaré Ball (CVPR 2024)](https://arxiv.org/pdf/2404.03778.pdf).
+You can find a video presentation [here](https://www.youtube.com/watch?v=HDrPU6LCs1w&t=2s).

 ## Open-Source Implementation